sw360cab/websockets-scaling/BLOG.md

     timeoutSeconds: 10
 ```

-The cluster can established with simple `kubectl` commands:
+The cluster can be established with simple `kubectl` commands:

 ```bash
 # Launch Redis Master/Slave Deployment and Service